tmacoin/tmapostapp/README.md

    ![install](app/images/android3.png)

 6. Once installed, select Open.
-Important: if you have a Keys.csv file, copy it to the APK directory before you select Open.
+Important: if you have a Keys.csv file, copy it to the Download directory before you select Open.

 <b>Logging in to App</b>

 If you do not have an existing keys.csv file, it will prompt  you for a passphrase and confirm passphrase.

 If you do have a passphrase, it will only prompt you for the existing passphrase.
-The example exhibit below is the prompt when a user  copied their existing keys.csv file to the Apk directory and then started the app.
+The example exhibit below is the prompt when a user  copied their existing keys.csv file to the Download directory and then started the app.

   ![login](app/images/android4.png)